Keyword Research Guide: How to Choose the Right Keywords for More Traffic

 Example transformation: Before: "SEO" (180,000 searches, position #67) After: "SEO specialist small businesses Limburg" (35 searches, position #2) Result: From 0 to 8 leads per month

-Voice search is growing by 35% per year in the Netherlands.
+Voice search is growing 35% annually in Belgium.
 Our voice search optimization strategy:

 "Where can I find good [service] in [city]"

-This strategy has resulted in 43% more local calls for our clients.
+This strategy generated 43% more local calls for our clients.

 The ClickForest ROI calculator for keyword research